python-poetry/poetry/docs/docs/pyproject.md

     Note that Python classifiers are still automatically added for you and are determined by your `python` requirement.

-    The `license` property will also set the License classifer automatically.
+    The `license` property will also set the License classifier automatically.

 ## packages